filipeandrade6/filipeandrade6/README.md

 - 👋 Hi, I’m @filipeandrade6
-- 👀 I’m interested in Go(lang), NodeJS, Python and backend in general.
+- 👀 I’m interested in Go, NodeJS, Python and backend in general.
-- 🌱 I’m currently learning Go(lang), React, Django, microservices, event-driven arch, etc...
+- 🌱 I’m currently learning Go, React, NodeJS, AWS, Microservices, Event-driven arch, etc...

 <!---
 filipeandrade6/filipeandrade6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.